edduval373/aisentinel/replit.md

   * Added toggle functionality for enabling/disabling activity types
   * Enhanced UI to display pre-prompts, risk levels, and permissions for each activity type
   * Initialized default activity types with specific pre-prompts for different use cases
+- July 10, 2025.
+Implemented company-based authentication system:
+  * Added companies and company_employees tables to database schema
+  * Created automatic company assignment based on email domain matching
+  * Implemented employee authorization system for controlled access
+  * Added company management routes and storage methods
+  * Users are now automatically signed in if they're on their company's employee list
+  * Enhanced authentication flow to include company-based verification
+  * Added admin routes for company and employee management
 ```

 ## User Preferences